 Once you’ve had a minute to digest and have the space to move, head a couple of blocks over to Cafe Lalo for some of the best dessert and aperitifs you’ll find around.
 Note: Romantic fact you can tell your date…this is where Meg Ryan and Tom Hanks sat and talked in “You’ve Got Mail”!
 You’ve got to get all the brownie points for that one.

-When all is said and done at the end of the day, make uber your best friend and take a car back to your hotel for the beautiful nightcap!
+When all is said and done at the end of the day, make uber your best friend and take a car back to your hotel for a romantic Valentine’s nightcap!

 Contributed by Dhara